NFMS Clubs and Activities

 The National Beta Club recognizes high academic achievement, promotes character and social responsibility, encourages service involvement to school and community, fosters leadership skills, and provides settings for your child to develop interpersonal relationship skills.
-Eligible students will receive invitations in early September.
+Students are invited to join based on previous semester achievement.

 Junior Thespian Troupe

 Students are inducted into the troupe by earning points through performances, classwork, helping on stage crew, etc. This honor can carry over with them when they get into high school by allowing them to start with 5 points towards being inducted into the high school’s thespian troupe.

 The Jr. Thespian Troupe will meet once a month before school.